 Learn to Identify These 5 Types of Emotional Vampires

 Just like the other relationships that we develop throughout our lives, emotional ties grow one way or another depending on how they are nurtured.
-Naturally, if we feed them sadness, envy, complaints or constant anger, what we will create are unhealthy ties.
+Naturally, if we feed them sadness, envy, complaints, or constant anger, what we will create are unhealthy ties.
 Here’s where we must be careful of emotional vampires.

 Who are these emotional vampires

 There are relationships that may be excessively harmful to us, creating a drama of enormous dimension and attacking our emotional balance.
-There are people who, intentionally or not, can make us feel depressed, overwhelmed, angry or can even destroy us emotionally.
+There are people who, intentionally or not, can make us feel depressed, overwhelmed, angry, or can even destroy us emotionally.

 The truth is that, without effective self-defense strategies to keep them at bay, we become a delicious dish for emotional manipulators.
-In turn, this makes us develop unhealthy behaviors and symptoms (overeating, isolating yourself, mood swings, feeling constantly tired).
+In turn, this makes us develop unhealthy behaviors and symptoms (overeating, isolating ourselves, mood swings, feeling constantly tired).

 There are many names for these types of people: toxic people, emotional vampires or predators, parasites, etc. Although this classification has no scientific basis, there are people who are exhausting and make us fall into a state of emotional collapse that we find difficult to bear.